Showing posts with label Albany. Show all posts

 Background

-Lustron House was a post-war innovation to make affordable and durable houses for growing families, many able to buy their first home via the GI bill.
+Lustron House was a post-war innovation to make affordable and durable houses for growing families.
+Many could buy their first home via the GI bill.
 From 1947 to 1950, the Lustron company, from Columbus, Ohio, represented the future of housing.
 Based on a steel frame and porcelain enamel-covered steel panels, Lustron made these homes in a factory and shipped them around the country.

 Jackson, Mississippi